John Henry Brühl studied the book Isaiah (1823-1893)

 The prophesies in Isaiah

-Dedication to the Lord Jesus
+Dedication to Jesus

 Many new believers

 After he finished his education at the Missionary College of the ‘Society’, the young evangelist was sent out to Baghdad, Iraq.
-Full of fire he preached to Jew, Muslim and heathen alike.
+Full of fire he preached to Jew, Muslim and gentile alike.
 Also during his missionary journeys (1854 – 1864) through Persia (Iran) and Kurdistan, he told many about his Saviour.
 A large number came to believe and in spite of immense difficulties, he remained faithful to his Lord.
-Whether in Baghdad, London, Jerusalem, Lemberg (Lviv-Ukraine) or Vienna, his preaching touched hearts and hundreds, many of which were Jews, came to believe.
+Whether in Baghdad, London, Jerusalem, Lemberg (Lviv-Ukraine) or Vienna, his preaching touched the hearts and hundreds, many of which were Jews, came to believe.

 Until his death in 1893 John Henry placed his exceptional intelligence in the service of his Master.
 Through his great love for his Lord, many found the Messiah.